oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-looker-oauth-attested-key-based-client-authentication.md

 2. The JWT MUST contain a "sub" (subject) claim with a value corresponding to the "client_id" of the OAuth client.

 3. The JWT MUST contain an "exp" (expiration time) claim that limits the time window during which the JWT can be used.
 The authorization server MUST reject any JWT with an expiration time that has passed, subject to allowable clock skew between systems.
-Note that the authorization server may reject JWTs with an "exp" claim value that is unreasonably far in the future.

 4. The JWT MUST contain an "cnf" claim conforming {{RFC7800}} that conveys the key to be used for sender constraining tokens issued by the authorization server.
 The key MUST be expressed using the "jwk" representation.

 5. The JWT MAY contain an "nbf" (not before) claim that identifies the time before which the token MUST NOT be accepted for processing.

 6. The JWT MAY contain an "iat" (issued at) claim that identifies the time at which the JWT was issued.
-Note that the authorization server may reject JWTs with an "iat" claim value that is unreasonably far in the past.

 7. The JWT MAY contain a "jti" (JWT ID) claim that provides a unique identifier for the token.
 The authorization server MAY ensure that JWTs are not replayed by maintaining the set of used "jti" values for the length of time for which the JWT would be considered valid based on the applicable "exp" instant.

 8. The JWT MAY contain other claims.

-9. The JWT MUST be digitally signed or have a Message Authentication Code (MAC) applied by the issuer.
-The authorization server MUST reject JWTs with an invalid signature or MAC.
+9. The JWT MUST be digitally signed using an asymmetric cryptographic algorithm.
+The authorization server MUST reject the JWT if it is using a Message Authentication Code (MAC) based algorithm.
+The authorization server MUST reject JWTs with an invalid signature.

-10. The authorization server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)".
+10. The authorization server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.

 The following example is the decoded header and payload of a JWT meeting the processing rules as defined above.